 If you are suffering from the unbearable agony of muscle spasms in the back, try to hang in there.
 I know how miserable they can be.
 I have been there many times myself.

-Muscular pain is rarely serious, but can be terribly painful and functionally affective.
+Muscular pain is rarely serious, but can be terribly painful and functionally affecting.
 To help patients better understand muscular back problems, we have created this extensive collection of focused dissertations:

 Muscle imbalances can cause pain and physical deficits virtually anywhere in the dorsal anatomy.